mendix/docs/content/product-naming/product-naming.md

 This term replaces "Mendix Developer app" and "Mendix Mobile app."
 These terms are not to be used in the product UI or documentation.
 For more information, see the [Terminology History](#outdated) section below.

 {{% alert type="info" %}}
-To avoid confusion with "Mendix" in all its other usages, always use "the Mendix mobile app" and cross-reference [Getting the Mendix Mobile App](https://docs.mendix.com/refguide/getting-the-mendix-app).
+To avoid confusion with "Mendix" in all its other usages, always use "the Mendix mobile app" and cross-reference [Getting the Mendix Mobile App](https://docs.mendix.com/refguide/getting-the-mendix-app) where possible.
 {{% /alert %}}

 ### Mendix Client